 One of the household jobs that you shouldn’t have to do as the winter creeps in is the backyard.
-Dealing with the lawn, maintaining the shrubbery and making sure that your garden wildlife are all protected during the winteris the only way that you’re going to get to the spring months with the garden intact.
+Dealing with the lawn, maintaining the shrubbery, and making sure that your garden wildlife is all protected during the winter is the only way that you’re going to get to the spring months with the garden intact.

 Burlap & Tarp.
 These two products are going to be the best thing that you get for your garden.
 You need to cover the shrubbery and tarp so that the extensive snow you’re expecting doesn’t sit on the plants and damage them.
 They are also great for protecting your garden against the harshest of winds, making your greenery as beautiful as ever.